Castle Point Anime Convention

-Castle Point Anime Convention (abbreviated as CPAC) is an annual two-day anime convention held during April/May at the Meadowlands Exposition Center in Secaucus, New Jersey.
-The convention is organized by the Stevens Institute of Technology's Stevens Anime Club, and was located on campus for several years.
+Castle Point Anime Convention (abbreviated as CPあC) is an annual two-day anime convention held during April/May at the Meadowlands Exposition Center in Secaucus, New Jersey.
+The convention was previously organized by the Stevens Institute of Technology's Stevens Anime Club, and was located on campus for several years.

 Programming

 The convention typically offers an Artist's Alley, card games, dance, dealers' room, masquerade, musical performances, panels, video games, and workshops.

 History

 CPAC 2020 was canceled due to the COVID-19 pandemic.
 The convention held a virtual event for 2021.